 What is Heart Disease?

 Heart disease is a broad term that includes several different types of heart conditions.
-The most common type of heart disease is coronary heart disease (CHD), which leads to heart attacks.
+The most common type of heart disease is coronary artery disease (CAD), which leads to heart attacks.

 The five major symptoms of a heart attack are: